apache/incubator-devlake-website/docs/03-Plugins/tapd.md

-# Feishu
+# TAPD

 ## Summary

-This plugin collects tapd data.
+This plugin collects TAPD data.

-This plugin is in developing so that cannot modify settings in config-ui.
+This plugin is in development so you can't modify settings in config-ui.

 ## Configuration